-Part of the changing landscape is what IE-CAMFT is doing.
-We are now having online seminars instead of in-person ones.
-We had our first one this past month and another one coming up on the 4th Friday of the month, April 24th.
-This process is easy, and you can take part from the comfort of your home or office and even in your PJs if you like.
+As our virtual trainings were explained by Sherry last month:“This process is easy, and you can take part from the comfort of your home or office and even in your PJs if you like.
 Please do sign in early, and you must be present until the end.
 CEU time requirements are in place.
 Also, you need to complete the seminar evaluation form in order to get your certificate.
 The certificates are emailed in batches, so the earlier you complete yours, the sooner you will receive it, as most people submit theirs right after the seminar.

 Here are a few suggestions to make your experience optimal.

-2. Log in at least 5-10 minutes early and sign in.
+2. Log in at least 15-20 minutes early and sign in.
 That way, you have time if a problem arises.

 3. Have only one browser window open during the conference call.
 We don’t need to see your email, and you will have a better connection.

 4. Make sure you are in a quiet place, and if you can’t be, or your dog starts barking of your child starts to cry, please mute yourself.
 In fact, everyone will be able to hear better if everyone but the presenter mutes themselves.